danbev/learning-iot/notes/rp.md

 configure the W25Q16JV device to run in QSPI execute in place (XIP) mode.

-Now, with the first program I wrote which is a very basic assembly example that turns on the onboard LED.
-My first attempt to just have a linker-script handle the layout like I've done from stm32 and nrf devices this did not work in the case of PI Pico.
-The reason for this is that bootsequence will, after a few other things which I've not fully understood yet, will Load 256 bytes from flash.
-This is expected to be .boot2 that was discussed above.
+So the rhe reason for my first program not working  is that bootsequence will, after a few other things which I've not fully understood yet, will read 256 bytes from flash and store them in SDRAM.
+This is expected to be the second stage bootloader as discussed above.

 After loading this it will verify that the checksum is correct for these 256 bytes and if that passes it will enter the second stage of the booting, which will start after those 256 bytes.
 But this is a problem for us because we want our program to run but it will not pass this boot stage (the checksum check).
 The solution is provided by a python script named `pad_checksum` which can take our binary and padded it and adds the checksum:
 ```console
 $ hexdump -C led.bin
 00000000  00 00 00 20 01 00 00 00  04 49 05 4a 0a 60 05 49  |... .....I.J.`.I|